Sealing wax

-Sealing wax is a wax material of a seal which, after melting, hardens quickly (to paper, parchment, ribbons and wire, and other material) forming a bond that is difficult to separate without noticeable tampering.
-Wax is used to verify something such as a document is unopened, to verify the sender's identity, for example with a signet ring, and as decoration.
+Sealing wax is a wax material of a seal which, after melting, hardens quickly (to paper, parchment, ribbons and wire, and other material), forming a bond that is difficult to break without noticeable tampering.
+Wax is used to verify that something such as a document is unopened, to verify the sender's identity (for example with a seal stamp or signet ring), and as decoration.
 Sealing wax can also be used to take impressions of other seals.
 Wax was used to seal letters close and later, from about the 16th century, envelopes.
-Before sealing wax, the Romans used bitumen for this purpose.
+Long before sealing wax was employed, the Romans used bitumen for this purpose.

 Composition

 Formulas vary, but there was a major shift after European trade with the Indies opened.
-In the Middle Ages sealing wax was typically made of beeswax and "Venice turpentine", a greenish-yellow resinous extract of the European Larch tree.
-The earliest such wax was uncoloured; later the wax was coloured red with vermilion.
+In the Middle Ages, sealing wax was typically made of beeswax and "Venice turpentine", a greenish-yellow resinous extract of the European larch tree.
+The earliest wax of this kind was uncoloured.
+Later the wax was coloured red with vermilion.
 From the 16th century it was compounded of various proportions of shellac, turpentine, resin, chalk or plaster, and colouring matter (often vermilion, or red lead), but not necessarily beeswax.
 The proportion of chalk varied; coarser grades are used to seal wine bottles and fruit preserves, finer grades for documents.
-In some situations, such as large seals on public documents, beeswax was used.
+In some situations, such as putting large seals on public documents, beeswax was used.
 On occasion, sealing wax has historically been perfumed by ambergris, musk and other scents.

-By 1866 many colours were available: gold (using mica), blue (using smalt or verditer), black (using lamp black), white (using lead white), yellow (using the mercuric mineral turpeth, also known as Schuetteite), green (using verdigris) and so on.
+By 1866, many different colours were available: gold (using mica), blue (using smalt or verditer), black (using lamp black), white (using lead white), yellow (using the mercuric mineral turpeth, also known as Schuetteite), green (using verdigris) and so on.
 Some users, such as the British Crown, assigned different colours to different types of documents.
 Today a range of synthetic colours are available.